 - Pathways to advanced learning: Accessing laddering opportunities into advanced credentials ensures that your admission requirements for the next level program are met.
 Contact an academic advisor for more information on this admission route.

-- No high school diploma/alternate admission routes: Four programs (Agriculture and Heavy Equipment, Automotive Services, Culinary Careers and Health Care Aide) may not require a high school diploma.
-For more information about this or alternate paths to admission, check with an academic advisor.
+- No high school diploma/alternate admission routes: Four programs (Agriculture and Heavy Equipment, Automotive Services, Culinary Arts and Health Care Aide) may not require a high school diploma.
+For more information about this or alternate paths to admission, check with an academic advisor at 403-320-3366.

 Choosing a post-secondary program and a career path can be challenging.
 That’s why we offer Career and Academic Advising for students to learn about career fields that relate to our program offerings.